-designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program amounts were Note 4 - Schoolwide Programs: The Ocosta School District No 172 operates a "schoolwide program" in the elementary building.
-Using federal funding, schoolwide programs are expended by the Ocosta School District No 172 in its schoolwide program: Title 1 (84.010) \$212,993.67.
+The Union Gap School District operates a "schoolwide program" throughout the district; there is only one school in the District.
+Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
+The following federal program amounts were expended by the Union Gap School in its schoolwide program.
+Title I (84.010) (\$226,883.49)

+NOTE 5-FEDERAL INDIRECT RATE

-Note 5 - Federal Indirect Rate: The Ocosta School District No. 172 used the federal restricted rate of 1.40%.
+The Union Gap School District used the federal restricted rate of 4.65 percent for this program.